greenthegarden/RedbearDuoMqttMoisturePublisher/README.md

 ### Soil Moisture Sensors

-[Capacitive Soil Moisture Sensor V1.2 Analog Corrosion Resistant DC 3.3-5.5V](https://www.diymore.cc/products/2pcs-capacitive-soil-moisture-sensor-v1-2-analog-corrosion-resistant-dc-3-3-5-5v?_pos=3&_sid=a9bfd7fa9&_ss=r) were utilised as they are more robust for longer periods in the ground and not too expensive.
+[Capacitive Soil Moisture Sensors](https://www.diymore.cc/products/2pcs-capacitive-soil-moisture-sensor-v1-2-analog-corrosion-resistant-dc-3-3-5-5v?_pos=3&_sid=a9bfd7fa9&_ss=r) were utilised as they are more robust for longer periods in the ground and not too expensive.
 Longer leads where created to enable the sensors to be relocated without moving the case and solar panel.
 The current draw for these type of sensors is approximately 5mA (source: https://thecavepearlproject.org/2020/10/27/hacking-a-capacitive-soil-moisture-sensor-for-frequency-output/).

 ### Temperature and Humidity Sensor

-A [SHT10 Temperature and Humidity sensor](https://www.seeedstudio.com/Soil-Moisture-Temperature-Sensor-p-1356.html) with a environment shield is used to measure the temperature and humidity at the service of the soil.
+A [SHT10 Temperature and Humidity sensor](https://www.seeedstudio.com/Soil-Moisture-Temperature-Sensor-p-1356.html) with a environment shield is used to measure the temperature and humidity at the surface of the soil.
 The SHT10 sensor, consumes approximately 3mW when taking measurements (source: https://www.adafruit.com/product/1298)